pirl/pirl-docs/content/masternodes/Pirl Masternode token change how to/_index.en.md

 WantedBy=default.target
 ```

-disable and restart the new service:
+and restart the new service:
 ```
-systemctl disable pirlnode

 systemctl restart pirlnode
 ```

 ---
 Author(s):
-_dptelecom
+_dptelecom.

 Contributor(s):

+Phatblinkie thanks for your info.
+PrimateCrypto thanks for your info.